 How fast do million bells grow?

 They are known for their relatively fast growth rate, which is one of the reasons they’re so popular among gardeners.
 When provided with the proper care, these delightful plants can quickly fill up hanging baskets or containers, creating a stunning cascade of vibrant blooms.

 Within a few weeks of planting, you can expect to see noticeable growth in both the foliage and blossoms.
-Throughout the growing season, which typically spans from spring to the first frost, million bells will continue to grow and produce their charming, petunia-like flowers.
+Throughout the growing season, which typically spans from spring to the first frost, a million bells will continue to grow and produce their charming, petunia-like flowers.

-Though million bells (Calibrachoa) and petunias may appear quite similar at first glance, they are indeed different plants with distinct characteristics.
+Though a million bells (Calibrachoa) and petunias may appear quite similar at first glance, they are indeed different plants with distinct characteristics.
 Both belong to the Solanaceae family, which explains their resemblance, but there are a few key differences between them:

 - Flower size: Million bells produce smaller, 1-inch flowers that resemble mini petunias.
 Petunias, on the other hand, have larger flowers that can measure up to 4 inches across.

 - Growth habit: Million bells are known for their trailing habit, making them an excellent choice for hanging baskets or containers where they can cascade over the edges.
 Petunias are available in a wider range of growth habits, from compact and mounding to trailing and spreading varieties.